 Gene editing techniques, however, carry their own challenges and cannot provide immediate solutions to the challenges of gene therapy.
 The gene editing mechanism has to be delivered to the appropriate cells.
 In some cases, cells can be removed from the patient, edited in vitro, and then returned.
 But when large numbers of cells have to be treated, the treatment has to occur in vivo and this generates the same delivery challenges as other forms of gene therapy.
 As well, gene editing mechanisms make very precise cuts in the DNA to edit out a defective gene, but they can make additional unintended cuts and cause critical damage.

 What are the next steps for gene therapy?

 After three decades of research and slower than anticipated progress, effective gene therapies are beginning to emerge.
-At least two new therapies will likely be approved this year and several more are moving through the final stages of clinical trials.
 Innovations in molecular biology, such as gene editing, can potentially push gene therapy in new directions and open the door to applying gene therapy to a wide range of different diseases.
-For the moment, though, gene therapy remains largely experimental.